 Some perceive the B2B marketing planning process to be flawed and a waste of resources, perhaps rightly so.
-In this post we consider the traditional planning process, some of its major flaws and one possible solution.
+In this post we consider the traditional marketing strategy and planning process, some of its major flaws and one possible solution.

 The Traditional Marketing Planning Process

 There are many texts on the B2B marketing planning process ranging from basic to highly complex but my favourite is the version laid out in Malcolm McDonalds book ‘Marketing Plans – How to Prepare Them How To Use Them’.

 It outlines a process that flows from company objectives through several logical steps to finally arrive at a set of plans.
 All perfectly logical and sensible but there is a problem.

 A great quote from Mike Tyson ‘Everybody has a plan until they get punched in the mouth’ is quoted by the military strategist Sir Lawrence Freedman in his re-thinking strategy lecture.
 He suggests any planning exercise assumes future events fall into place as predicted and that rarely (if ever) happens in reality.

 In practice, the marketing environment is complex and worse still it is populated by people (employees, competitors, stakeholders) that are anything but predictable.
 Perhaps this is the reason so many strategic marketing plans end up on the shelf gathering dust.
 The well thought out plan and process fails to survive the first series of events that do not fit with what was predicted.

 There is a feedback and analysis loop in the process suggested by Malcolm Mcdonald, but what about time?
 The time to understand what is happening and the time to react are crucial.